Starting with Hydroponics is easier than it seems.

 In essence, Kratky can be seen as the Deep Water Culture, but without a pump.

-Deep Water Culture is a simple and easy-to-build technique among the 6 types of hydroponic systems, Kratky makes it easier and cheaper.
+Though Deep Water Culture is a simple and easy-to-build technique among the 6 types of hydroponic systems, Kratky makes it easier and cheaper.
 That is because, with Kratky, growers don't need to buy the electronic devices and don't require the electricity to run.